[Fixed!] Excel Superscript Not Working (6 Ideal Solutions)

 Superscript Not Working Due to Limitations of CHAR Function in Excel

-Solution 1: Use UNICHAR Function Instead
+Solution 1 – Use the UNICHAR Function Instead

-Since the UNICHAR function takes Unicode values as its argument, it can return a wide range of superscripts.
+Because the UNICHAR function takes Unicode values as its argument, it can return a wide range of superscripts.

-To apply superscripts with the UNICHAR function, insert the following formula in cell E6.
+• To apply superscripts with the UNICHAR function, insert the following formula in cell E6:

 =B6&UNICHAR(D6)

-Press the Enter key and drag down the Fill Handle icon.
-This time you will get superscripts for all required characters.
+• Press Enter and drag down the Fill Handle icon.

 Superscripts Working with UNICHAR Function in Excel

-Solution 2: Use Multiple UNICHAR Functions
+Solution 2 – Use Multiple UNICHAR Functions

 Although we can generate a wide range of superscripts using Unicodes in the UNICHAR function, there aren’t any Unicodes available for multi-character superscripts.
 If your superscript contains more than one character or number, you can use multiple UNICHAR functions.